Kontinental Hockey League: All-time team records

-[c]: Conference semifinals cancelled due to the COVID-19 pandemic

 Attendance statistics

 Total and average attendance by season, including play-offs:

 All-Star Game

 The Kontinental Hockey League All-Star Game is an exhibition game held annually at the midway point (usually January or February) of the season, with the league's star players playing against each other.
-Previously played in a "Russian players versus the rest of the world" format, now it is Eastern versus Western Conference.
+Previously played in a "Russian players versus the rest of the world" format, it is now run in a similar format to the NHL All-Star Game, where the four divisions face off in 3v3 matches.